MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/US19JanTaxR1.md

 This document contains instructions for installing the 2020 U.S. Payroll Tax Update for Microsoft Dynamics GP.

-This is the third tax update for 2020 and replaces all previous tax updates.
+The third tax update for 2020 replaces all previous tax updates.
 It includes federal and state tax table changes that took effect January 1, 2020.
-It is recommended you install this update before processing payrolls for the 2020 year.
+It is recommended you install this update before processing payrolls for the year 2020.

 This document assumes that you are familiar with the Microsoft Dynamics GP U.S. Payroll module.